 About INTEL

-The INTEL project included the following activities:
+The INTEL project includes:

 About labour and skills shortages in the European private security services industry